aut0nate/Git-Commands/Readme.md

 # Display the commit history as a graph, with each commit on one line, showing all branches and references (great for visualising branch structure)
 git log --oneline --graph --all --decorate

+# Show only commits authored by a specific user
+git log --author="name"

+# Show only commits committed by a specific user
+git log --committer="name"

+# Show commits by a specific user in the last hour
+git log --author="name" --since="1 hour"

+# Show commits by a specific user in the last day
+git log --author="name" --since="1 day"

+# Show commits by a specific user in the last week
+git log --author="name" --since="1 week"

+# Show commits by a specific user in the last month
+git log --author="name" --since="1 month"

+# Show the parent commits of a given commit (useful for merge commits)
+git log --pretty="format:%P" -n 1 <hash>

+# Show only the names of the files changed in a specific commit
+git show --pretty="format:" --name-only <hash>

+# Show the changes (diff) for a specific file in a specific commit
+git show <hash> -- <file>

+# Show the details and changes of the most recent commit
+git show HEAD

+# Show the diff with word-level highlighting (useful for spotting small changes)
+git show --word-diff <hash>
 ```

 [⬆ ʀᴇᴛᴜʀɴ ᴛᴏ ᴄᴏɴᴛᴇɴᴛꜱ](#contents)